kbrodt/overhead-geopose-challenge/README.md

 ## Approach

-The method based on the solution provided by authors: Unet architecture with various encoders (`efficientnet-b{6,7}` and `senet154`) but simpler and
-straightforward: only one AGL head and two heads in the bottleneck for scale and angle.
-The model takes as input a random `512x512` crop of an aerial image, city as one hot encoding and ground sample distance (GSD) and outputs the above ground level (AGL), vector flow scale and angle.
+The method is based on the solution provided by the authors, but in a simpler and straightforward way.
+Using Unet architecture with various encoders (`efficientnet-b{6,7}` and `senet154`).
+The model has only one above ground level (AGL) head and two heads in the bottleneck for scale and angle.
+The model takes a random 512x512 crop of an aerial image, the city's one hot encoding and ground sample distance (GSD) as input.
+Then the model outputs the AGL, vector flow scale and angle.
 The model is trained with mean squared error (MSE) loss function for all targets (AGL, scale, angle) using AdamW optimizer with `1e-4` learning rate.
 Cosine annealing scheduler with period 25 is used.
-To reduce the memory consumption and to speedup the training model is trained in mixed precision regime with batch size 8.
+To reduce the memory consumption and to speedup the training process the model is trained in mixed precision regime with batch size 8.
 At inference time the model takes a full size `2048x2048` aerial image and outputs a full size AGL.

 First, the model is pretrained with heavy augmentations (like flips, rotations, color jittering, scaling, height augmentations etc.) for 525 epochs and then finetuned another 1025 epochs *without* any augmentations.

 *Remark*: It turns out that augmentations are damaging for model performance.
-Model trains faster without any augmentations and has better performance according to validation splits.
+Model is trained faster without any augmentations and has better performance according to validation.

 *Note*: A single model projected to be 4th place with 0.86 `R2` coefficient of determination.